 The popular – and charming – 1990s British period drama followed the Larkin family for three seasons over 20 episodes, and stars David Jason (A Touch of Frost) and Pam Ferris (Call the Midwife) as Pop and Ma Larkin, and Catherine Zeta Jones as their eldest daughter Mariette, in her breakout role.

 The series (1991 – 1993) focuses on the adventures of the indestructible Larkin family, as they lead an idyllic life in the English countryside, enlivened by Pop Larkin’s entrepreneurial adventures and the fierce devotion of each family member to one another.

-The family tries to guard the secret of how Pop Larkin makes his money from the intrusion of Charlie Charlton (Philip Franks) the new tax inspector, but their daughter falls for Charlie.
+The family tries to guard the secret of how Pop Larkin makes his money from the intrusion of Charley Charlton (Philip Franks) the new tax inspector, but their daughter falls for Charley.